clmecva/Dockers/README.md

 **Docker**

 An open-source platform that automates the deployment, scaling, and management of applications using containerization technology.
 Allows developers to package applications and dependencies into standardized units called containers.
+Containers run consistently across different environments (development, testing, production).

 **Docker Architecture**